Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-Despite the promising capabilities, \glspl{wm} for scenario generation face several limitations.
-Current implementations struggle with physical realism, when modeling complex multi-agent interactions and the physics of the real-world, including the vehicle dynamics and kinematics laws, tire friction, collision forces, and weather effects.
-The generated scenarios sometimes contain physically implausible elements, such as objects that appear and suddenly disappear.
-Hence, the surveyed \glspl{wm} can generate diverse driving scenarios but cannot accurately satisfy the physics laws.
-This gap can lead to wrong testing results and infeasible scenarios.
+Recent research on 3D occupancy generation with \glspl{wm} has shown promising capabilities in predicting the evolution of driving environments in volumetric form.
+However, most models remain computationally intensive: future work should aim to develop lightweight architectures and explore finer-grained occupancy voxel representations.
+Recent commercial systems, such as Tesla’s \emph{Foundational Model for FSD}\footnote{\url{https://www.tesla.com/AI}}, highlight both the potential and the remaining challenges of large-scale \glspl{wm}. \revB{Meanwhile, general-purpose generative \glspl{wm}, such as Google DeepMind’s \emph{Genie~3}\footnote{\url{https://deepmind.google/blog/genie-3-a-new-frontier-for-world-models/}}, can output interactive 3D environments from prompts, showing the potentital for diverse synthetic scenario generation.}

-\textbf{Metrics:} Existing benchmarks introduce several metrics to evaluate world models.
-For instance, ACT-Bench~\cite{arai2024act} proposes \textit{(I) instruction-execution consistency} to quantify the degree of alignment between the given instructions and the executed actions.
-ACT-Bench also quantifies the \textit{(II) Trajectory Alignment} (TA) to capture the accuracy andvquality of the executed actions.
-Specifically, TA integrates the \textit{average displacement error} and the \textit{final displacement error} as proposed by Phong et al.~\cite{phong2023truly}.
-DriveArena~\cite{DriveArena_2023} uses two metrics: \textit{(I) Predictive Driver Model Score} (PDM Score)~\cite{dauner2024navsim} and \textit{(II) Arena Driving Score}, which combines the trajectory PDMS with route completion.
+Moreover, current implementations struggle with physical realism~\cite{wang2025enhancing, wang2025target} when modeling complex multi-agent interactions and real-world physics, including vehicle dynamics and kinematics laws, tire–road friction, collision forces, and weather effects. \revB{This limitation also applies to general-purpose \glspl{wm} such as Genie~3, which are not tailored to \gls{ad} and cannot guarantee physics-consistent modeling of vehicle dynamics and traffic rules.} The generated scenarios sometimes contain physically implausible elements, such as objects that appear or disappear abruptly.
+Hence, the surveyed \glspl{wm} can generate diverse driving scenarios but cannot accurately satisfy the laws of physics, which can lead to misleading testing results and infeasible scenarios.

 \hypertarget{sec:dataset}{}